Why you need to have an HR philosophy to really make a differenceby

 Rather than accepting conventional wisdom about human behaviour, seek out theories that conflict with what everyone seems to agree upon.

-But to change a culture you need leaders to change their behavior and this is an ongoing piece of work.
+But to change a culture you need leaders to change their behaviour and this is an ongoing piece of work.
 Leaders require coaching and opportunities to deeply reflect on themselves and their own limiting beliefs and unpick decades of habitual behaviour – and this doesn’t happen at a one-off culture workshop.

 Yet I’ve sat next to far too many HR professionals who are brimming with excitement about launching their culture workshop programme because it’s going to change EVERYTHING.
 It didn’t work at their last company.
 Or the company before that.
 But it will work this time, for sure.

-Without a philosophy of your own you end up cutting and pasting this year’s cool new concept on to your own HR strategy and wondering why it’s not working like they said it would in the book.
+Without a philosophy of your own, you end up cutting and pasting this year’s cool new concept onto your own HR strategy and wondering why it’s not working like they said it would in the book.

 What’s your job?